MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

 - Make sure that constant-only expressions in the condition of your query are either constant-foldable, or can be evaluated at compilation time.

 - If you have to use a local variable to evaluate an expression to be used in a query, consider evaluating it in a different scope than the query.
-For example, it may be helpful to perform one of the following:
+For example, it may be helpful to perform one of the following options:

   - Pass the value of the variable to a stored procedure that contains the query you want to evaluate, and have the query use the procedure parameter instead of a local variable.